poke/2 is one of the most imprortant in Drab, so we should go a little bit deeper. Let's assume you have your

 Of course you can change the values of many assigns in one

-, Drab will find and update the correspoding parts of the page.
+, Drab will find and update the corresponding parts of the page.

-Last, but not least, is a possibility to get the current value of assigns.
+Last, but not least, is the possibility to get the current value of assigns.
 For this, we have a function called

 peek/2.
 In the example, the third button adds something to the existing list of users: